Simplicial complexes which are minimal Cohen-Macaulay: 2. Preliminaries

-\begin{mylem} {\rm \cite[Lemma 3.1]{Dao2020}} If a simplicial complex $\D$ is CM with $|\mathcal F(\D)|\ge 2$, then $\D$ is a shelling move of $\D_F$ for any facet $F$ of $\D$. \end{mylem}
+\begin{mylem} ({\rm \cite[Lemma 3.1]{Dao2020}}) If a simplicial complex $\D$ is CM with $|\mathcal F(\D)|\ge 2$, then $\D$ is a shelling move of $\D_F$ for any facet $F$ of $\D$. \end{mylem}

-This is a newly discovered basic combinatorial property of a CM simplicial complex.
-Recall from Zheng \cite{ZhengXX} the other combinatorial property of a CM simplicial complex, i.e., CM simplicial complexes are connected in codimension one, i.e., for any distinct facets $F$ and $G$ with $|F|\ge |G|$, there is a sequence $F=F_0, F_1, \ldots, F_r=G$ of facets such that $|F_i\cap F_{i+1}|=|F_{i+1}|-1$ for all $i=0, 1, \ldots, r-1$.

-A CM simplicial complex $\D$ is called a {\em minimal} CM simplicial complex, if either it is a simplex, or else $|\mathcal{F}(\D)|\ge 2$ and, no $\D_F$ is CM for any facet $F$ of $\D$.
-Here the definition of minimal CM is slightly different from the definition of \cite{Dao2020}, since we are mainly interested in the nonempty simplicial complexes.
+A CM simplicial complex $\D$ is called {\em minimal} CM, if either it is a simplex, or else $|\mathcal{F}(\D)|\ge 3$ and, no $\D_F$ is CM for any facet $F$ of $\D$.
+Here the definition of minimal CM is slightly different from that of \cite{Dao2020}, since we are mainly interested in the nonempty simplicial complexes.
 Then, the shelling move property implies the following: